 A deed of indemnity has been executed by all Directors and Officers.
-Directors & Officers Liability insurance premiums have also been paid, totalling \$5,770 inclusive of GST, Stamp Duty and all fees
+Management Liability insurance, including Directors and Officers Liability insurance premiums have also been paid, totalling \$4,980 inclusive of GST, Stamp Duty and all fees.

 ENVIRONMENTAL REGULATION

 The Company's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a State or Territory.